williampj/patient_email_scheduler/steps.md

 ### Patient handler

 8. Parsing the CSV file
-   The first step was to read parse the CSV file and convert each line into a object for the database.
+   The first step was to parse the CSV file and convert each line to an object for the database.

 ```js
 const fs = require('fs');